gaelrenoux/gaston/README.md

         - `max-topics`: Maximum number of topics to schedule on this slot (e.g. because space as limited at that time).
     - `topics`: The topics to schedule.
 The following lines describe the structure of one topic.
         - `name`: Name of the topic.
 Must be unique among topics.
         - `min`: Minimum number of persons on a topic.
 Default value is empty (will use the settings' value).
         - `max`: Maximum number of persons on a topic.
 Default value is empty (will use the settings' value).
         - `occurrences`: How many sessions of the topic are possible.
 Default value is 1.
+        - `multiple`: How many parallel sessions this topic represents (all sessions are simultaneous).
+Note than min and max are for one session.
+Default value is 1.
         - `slots`: An array of slot names on which the topic can be scheduled.
 Default value is empty (can be scheduled on any slot).
     - `persons`: The persons to schedule.
 The following lines describe the structure of one person.
         - `name`: Name of the person.
 Must be unique among persons.